 Personal Responsibility and Education Program

-Planned Parenthood of Greater Ohio is a direct grantee of the Ohio Department of Health to provide PREP in Region 4 and a subgrantee to provide PREP in regions 7 and 8.
+Planned Parenthood of Greater Ohio is a direct grantee of the Ohio Department of Health to provide PREP in Region 4.

 Funded by The Department of Health and Human Services, Administration on Children, Youth and Families (ACYF) and administered by the Ohio Department of Health, Bureau of Community Health and Patient-Centered Primary Care, School and Adolescent Health Program.

 Planned Parenthood of Greater Ohio will provide health promotion services to direct-care staff working with youth residing in foster care and/or involved with juvenile justice agencies in Region 4.

 Region 4 is composed of thirteen rural Appalachian counties (Adams, Athens, Fayette, Gallia, Highland, Hocking, Jackson, Lawrence, Meigs, Pike, Ross, Scioto, and Vinton), with a population of 120,654 youth under the age of 18 years.1